 In the end, you want a helmet that fits comfortably around your head.
 While it should stay secure even in the case of extreme movement, it should also have sufficient room for you to comfortably rotate and move your head around.

 NOTE: All helmets should have adjustable straps that allow you to change the tightness.
 However, expensive helmets also have other sizing adjustment systems that can even change the “height” of your helmet.

-Price can play a role when choosing a helmet.
+Price can play a role when choosing the best bike commuter helmet.
 Generally, it is recommended to use a cheaper option if you cycle infrequently or travel on short city trips.

 Why?
 While expensive helmets are more efficient and more comfortable, cycling experts have often agreed that helmets on the cheaper end are just as reliable and protective as the high-end options.

 On the other hand, if you cycle frequently or on long journeys, it is recommended to invest in a more expensive option.

 Why?
 In the long run, they are more comfortable and lighter.
 More expensive options also have a longer lifespan, meaning that you won’t have to replace them for a long time.

 The Best Bike Commuter Helmets on the Market